biolab/scorange-hugo/content/workflows/automatic_annotation.md

 weight = 969
 +++

-Identify cell types in the mouse pancreas using the Annotator widget.
+Identify cell types on t-SNE projection of the mouse pancreas cells in just one step using the Annotator widget.